Affordable housing in Canada: Early 20th century

-In his September 18, 2000 Toronto Star article, "The invention of homelessness", University of Toronto professor, whose research focusses on housing issues and homelessness, wrote that "homelessness"as a terms to describe a social problemwas rarely used before the 1980s.
-When the United Nations announced in 1981, that there would be an International Year of Shelter for the Homeless in 1987, their statement referred only to developing countries and made no mention of Canada or other countries with advanced economies.
-By 1987, academics and conferences focused on the unhoused in Canada and other the developed nations.
-According to Hulchanski, prior to the 1980s, "people in developed countries did not know what it was like to be unhoused".
-Housing was available for unmarried men in poor quality rooming houses, but they were not unhoused.
+During the Premiership of Pierre Elliot Trudeau, then-Minister of Urban Affairs Ron Basford introduced the amended National Housing Act by saying, "When we talk about people's basic needs—the requirements for survival—society and the government obviously have an obligation to assure that these basic needs of shelter are met."
+Housing strategies focused on "rehousing people into better housing and neighbourhoods."

+Before 1970, almost all housing policy was federal and only 5% of government programs were dedicated to low-income housing.
+Starting in the early 1970s, for almost two decades there were approximately 16,000 non-profit or co-op homes built or acquired every year.
+In the next ten years, the number of residential co-operatives dropped to about 1,500 homes a year.
+This began to change in the 1970s, as government role was reduced.

+1980s

+Under the Canadian Constitution, housing policy and programs are the responsibility of the provinces.
+In practice the federal government, along with the provinces and municipalities, share the responsibility.

+Starting in the 1980s, federal housing policies changed and more households across Canada began to experience housing affordability pressures, including those who own the residences in which they live and those who rent.
+Under the premiership of Brian Mulroney significant cuts to federal housing programs were initiated, effectively ending many national initiatives for affordable housing.
 In 1984, the federal government began cutting back on social housing.

-In the early 1980s, the concept of core housing need was developed in Canada as a basis for evaluating those eligible for federal funding under the 1986 Global Agreements on Social Housing, between the CMHC, the provinces, and territories regarding administration and cost sharing of social housing programs under the National Housing Act and the CMHC Act.
+Around that time, the concept of "core housing need" was developed by the Canada Mortgage and Housing Corporation as a basis for evaluating those eligible for federal funding under the 1986 Global Agreements on Social Housing, an agreement between the federal and provincial/territorial governments regarding administration and cost sharing of social housing programs under the National Housing Act and the CMHC Act.
+A household is considered to be in core housing need if it meets certain criteria—if it falls below acceptable standards of affordability, adequacy, or suitability and if the cost of housing exceeds 30% or more of its before-tax household income.

 There was a consistent increase in housing affordability problems starting in the early 1980s in "all regions and major cities" and for almost all social classes of Canadian households, according to a 2004 article in the Housing Studies journal.
 Affordability problems were "highly concentrated" in low-income households, particularly in households led by women.

-In the late 1980s, there was a major shift in housing policies which included amendments to taxation that benefitted those who could afford home ownership.
+In the late 1980s, there was a major shift in housing policies, which included amendments to taxation that benefitted those who could afford homeownership.
 At the same time, the federal government withdrew from funding projects for social and affordable housing resulting in a dramatic decline in affordable housing stock.
 There was a "massive investment" in building houses and condominiums and a dramatic decline in purpose-built rental apartment units.
 Investors purchased some condos for rental units but rents were priced at the "higher end of market" and were affordable only for households with higher incomes.